Some Fundamental Theorems in Mathematics: Statistics

 \section{Statistics}

 A {\bf probability space} $(\Omega,\mathcal{A},{\rm P})$ consists of a set $\Omega$, a {\bf $\sigma$-algebra} $\mathcal{A}$ and a {\bf probability measure} ${\rm P}$.
-A $\sigma$-algebra is a collection of subset of $\Omega$ which contains the empty set and which is closed under the operations of taking complements, countable unions and countable intersections.
+A $\sigma$-algebra is a collection of subset of $\Omega$ which contains the empty set and which is closed under the operations of taking {\bf complements}, {\bf countable unions} and {\bf countable intersections}.
 The function ${\rm P}$ on $\mathcal{A}$ takes values in the interval $[0,1]$, satisfies ${\rm P}[\Omega]=1$ and ${\rm P}[ \bigcup_{A \in S} A ] = \sum_{A \in S} {\rm P}[A]$ for any finite or countable set $S \subset \mathcal{A}$ of pairwise disjoint sets.
 The elements in $\mathcal{A}$ are called {\bf events}.
-Given two events $A,B$ where $B$ satisfies ${\rm P}[B]>0$, one can define the {\bf conditional probability} ${\rm P}[A|B]={\rm P}[A \cap B]/{\rm P}[B]$.
-Bayes theorem states: \satz{${\rm P}[A|B] = {\rm P}[B|A] {\rm P}[A]/{\rm P}[B]$}
+Given two events $A,B$ where $B$ satisfies ${\rm P}[B]>0$, one can define the {\bf conditional probability} ${\rm P}[A|B]={\rm P}[A \cap B]/{\rm P}[B]$. {\bf Bayes theorem} states: \satz{${\rm P}[A|B] = {\rm P}[B|A] {\rm P}[A]/{\rm P}[B]$}

-The setup stated the {\bf Kolmogorov axioms} by Andrey Kolmogorov who wrote in 1933 the ``Grundbegriffe der Wahrscheinlichkeit" \cite{Kolmogorov} based on measure theory built by Emile Borel and Henry Lebesgue.
+The setup stated the {\bf Kolmogorov axioms} by Andrey Kolmogorov who wrote in 1933 the ``Grundbegriffe der Wahrscheinlichkeitsrechnung" \cite{Kolmogorov} based on measure theory built by Emile Borel and Henry Lebesgue.
 For history, see \cite{ShaferVovk}, who report that ``Kolmogorov sat down to write the Grundbegriffe, in a rented cottage on the Klyaz'ma River in November 1932".
-Bayes theorem is more like a fantastically clever definition and not really a theorem.
-There is nothing to prove as multiplying with ${\rm P}[B]$ gives ${\rm P}[A \cap B]$ on both sides.
+Bayes theorem is rather a fantastically clever definition and not really a theorem.
+There is almost nothing to prove as multiplying with ${\rm P}[B]$ gives ${\rm P}[A \cap B]$ on both sides.
 It essentially restates that $A \cap B = B \cap A$, the Abelian property of the product in the ring $\mathcal{A}$.
 More general is the statement that if $A_1, \dots, A_n$ is a disjoint set of events whose union is $\Omega$, then ${\rm P}[A_i|B] = {\rm P}[B|A_i] {\rm P}[A_i]/(\sum_j {\rm P}[B|A_j] {\rm P}[A_j]$.
-Bayes theorem was first proven in 1763 by Thomas Bayes.
-It is by some considered to the theory of probability what the Pythagoras theorem is to geometry.
-If one measures the ratio applicability over the difficulty of proof, then this theorem even beats Pythagoras, as no proof is required.
-Similarly as ``a+(b+c)=(a+b)+c", also Bayes theorem is essentially a definition but less intuitive as ``Monty Hall" illustrates \cite{Rosenhouse}.
-See \cite{knillprobability}.
+Bayes theorem was first noticed in 1763 by Thomas Bayes.
+It is by some considered to the theory of probability what the Pythagoras theorem is to geometry. ``Monty Hall" type stories \cite{Rosenhouse} illustrate that conditional expectation is not always intuitive.